Skip to content

 How much you will pay

 The first home vacant land concession is calculated at the transfer duty rate minus the first home vacant land concession amount.
-If the vacant land is valued under $250,000, the first home vacant land concession means no duty is payable.
+If the vacant land is valued at $350,000 or under, the first home vacant land concession means no duty is payable.

 You can use the transfer duty estimator or rates for home concession to find out how much duty you may have to pay when you buy vacant land.